QuKunLab/SpatialBenchmarking/README.md

 1. Before the installation of these packages, please install Miniconda to manage all needed software and dependencies.
 You can download Miniconda from https://conda.io/miniconda.html.
 2. Download SpatialBenchmarking.zip from https://github.com/QuKunLab/SpatialBenchmarking.
 Unzipping this package and you will see Benchmarkingenvironment.yml and Config.env.sh located in its folder.
-3. Build isolated environment for SpatialBenchmarking: sh Config.env.sh
+3. Build isolated environment for SpatialBenchmarking: conda env create -f Benchmarkingenvironment.yml
 4. Activate Benchmarking environment: conda activate Benchmarking
+5. sh Config.env.sh
-5. Enter R and install required packages by command : install.packages(c('vctrs','rlang','htmlwidgets'))
+6. Enter R and install required packages by command : install.packages(c('vctrs','rlang','htmlwidgets'))

 The package has been tested on Linux system (CentOS) and should work in any valid python environment.
 Installation of Benchmarking may take about 7-15 minutes to install the dependencies.